TimothySchatz/TimothySchatz/index.md

-## Personal Statement
+## Timothy Schatz’s Biography

-Timothy Schatz is currently an MA student in Boston College Philosophy Department.
-He completed his undergraduate education at the University of Oregon, completing a B.S. in mathematics and philosophy, with honors.
-Currently, he serves as the MA Council Co-Chair for the Boston College Philosophy Department since fall 2021 and a teaching assistant in the Boston College Psychology Department since spring 2022.I am also a memeber of the Boston Psychoanalysis circle.
+Timothy Schatz is currently working on his MA in philosophy in the Boston College Philosophy Department.
+Timothy Schatz is in first year of his MA program.
+Timothy Schatz began his work in the Boston College Philosophy department in the fall of 2021.
+In addition to his studies, Timothy Schatz serves as the MA Council Co-Chair for the Boston College Philosophy Department since fall 2021 and a teaching assistant in the Boston College Psychology Department since spring 2022.
+Timothy Schatz completed his undergraduate education at the University of Oregon, completing a B.S. in mathematics and philosophy, with honors.
+Timothy Schatz indents to begin a PhD in philosophy in 2023.

 ## Area of Interest
-###

 I am interested in the phenomenology of emotions, specifically guilt and forgiveness.

+## Graduate Work
+## Undergraduate Work
 ## Publications
 [Here is paper]([Timothy Schatz] Truth and Its Method_ Beyond the Limits of Reason in Nicholas of Cusa’s De Docta Ignorantia (Final Draft 11-17-21).pdf)
 You can use the [editor on GitHub](https://github.com/TimothySchatz/TimothySchatz.gihub.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.